 It is intended that most people will make a claim for Universal Credit and report changes in their circumstances online.

-Universal Credit will be introduced in stages meaning that some people will continue to receive some of their existing benefits until 2017.
-The latest information on the Government's timetable for claims moving to Universal Credit is shown below:
+Universal Credit will have a phased transition which will mean that some claimants continue to receive some of their existing benefits until at least 2017.
+The Government has proposed the following timetable for claims moving to Universal Credit:

-People who are already claiming current benefits such as Child Tax Credit and Housing Benefit in October 2013 will not start to transfer to Universal Credit until September 2014.
-People claiming Jobseeker’s Allowance will be the first to transfer and then the other benefits and tax credits in the same order as new claims shown above.
+People who already claim current benefits such as Child Tax Credit and Housing Benefit in October 2013 will not start to transfer to Universal Credit until September 2014.
+People claiming Jobseeker's Allowance will be the first to transfer and then the other benefits and tax credits.
 Everyone will have transferred to Universal Credit by the end of 2017.

-The Government has recently announced that people living in certain supported accommodation such as Foyers and Homeless Hostels will not transfer to Universal Credit.
+Under the current plans people living in certain supported accomodation such as Foyers and Homeless Hostels will not transfer to Universal Credit.
 These people will initially continue to claim Housing Benefit, but the Government is still considering how these people will be supported with their housing costs in the longer term.

 Housing Support for Pensioners

-From April 2014, Housing Benefit for pension-age customers will begin to be paid as a ‘Housing Credit’ as part of their Pension Credit.
+As the Government plan to abolish Housing Benefit in the future, Housing Benefit for pension-age customers will eventually be paid as a ‘Housing Credit’ as part of their Pension Credit.
 This ‘Housing Credit’ will be worked out under similar rules to the current Housing Benefit rules so that pensioners should continue to receive the same level of support.

-The Government plans to move all pensioners currently receiving Housing Benefit onto the new Housing Credit by the end of 2017.
+The Government plans to move all pensioners currently receiving Housing Benefit onto the new Housing Credit.
+However these plans are currenlty paused while the Government introduce Single tier pensions.

 Advice and Support for people affected by the changes